 Keep your belt clean

-Consider investing in a conveyor equipped with easy-clean component, such as belt scrappers, belt lifters, CIP systems – all designed to regularly clean your conveyor belt without the time and energy of dismantling your belt.
+Consider investing in a conveyor equipped with easy-clean components, such as belt scrapers, belt lifters, CIP systems – all designed to regularly clean your conveyor belt without the time and energy of dismantling your belt.

 Keep the motor clean

 A motor covered with dust, dirt, grease, or food byproduct often causes the fan vents to be clogged and can cause the motor to overheat.
 An overheated motor will eventually burn out and need to be replaced.
 Make sure your sanitation team is regularly cleaning your conveyor motor to avoid overheating.

 Regularly inspect the bearings on your conveyor.
 Loose or dry bearings are a major cause of conveyor breakdown and should be lubricated on a regular basis during your normal maintenance procedures.
 You can also invest in self-aligning sealed bearings that require little to no lubrication.